ZZP12/CS7280_Network_Science/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks.md

 The example above clearly illustrates a major difference between exponential and power-law networks: the latter have nodes with a much greater number of connections than the average node – we typically refer to those nodes as **Hubs**.

 The visualization at this page illustrates the difference between exponential and power-law networks focusing on the presence of hubs.
-The network of major interstate highways in the US follows a Poisson distribution, without any nodes (cities) that have a much larger degree than the average.
-On the other hand, the network of direct flights between the major US cities follows a power-law degree distribution and there are obvious hubs, such as the airports in Atlanta, Chicago or New York city.
+The network of major __interstate highways__ in the US follows a Poisson distribution, without any nodes (cities) that have a much larger degree than the average.
+On the other hand, the network of __direct flights__ between the major US cities follows a power-law degree distribution and there are obvious hubs, such as the airports in Atlanta, Chicago or New York city.

 **Food for Thought**
-Derive the integrals shown in this page yourself.
+<s>Derive the integrals shown in this page yourself.</s>

 ## Random Failures and Targeted Attacks in Power-law Networks